lukehsiao/CribSense/docs/setup/config.md

 As for the motion detection parameters, the main driver is the amount of noise.
 When detecting regions of motion to crop to, `erode_dim` and `dilate_dim` are used to size the dimensions of the OpenCV kernels used to [erode and dilate](http://docs.opencv.org/2.4/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.html) motion so that noise is first eroded away, then the remaining motion signal is significantly dilated to make the regions of motion obvious.
 These parameters may also need to be tuned if your crib is in a very high-contrast setting.
 In general, you will need a higher `erode_dim` for high contrast settings, and a lower `erode_dim` for low contrast.

-If you run with `show_diff` enabled and you notice that too much of the input video is white, or some completely unrelated part of the video is detected as motion (e.g. a flickering lamp), you'll want to increase the `erode_dim` until only the part of the video corresponding to your breathing baby is the largest section of white.
+If you run with `show_diff = true` and you notice that too much of the input video is white, or some completely unrelated part of the video is detected as motion (e.g. a flickering lamp), you'll want to increase the `erode_dim` until only the part of the video corresponding to your breathing baby is the largest section of white.
 The top figure shows an example where the erode dimension is too low for the amount of motion in the frame, while the bottom one shows a correctly calibrated frame.

 ![too-much](../img/too-much-motion.png)